Gävle: Education

 The University College of Gävle enrolls 16,000 students as of 2022.
 It offers over 800 courses and around 50 degree programs in technology, social and natural sciences, and the humanities.
 Its research profiles are "Built Environment" ("Byggd miljö") and "Health in working life" ("Hälsofrämjande arbetsliv").
 Some courses are offered in English and are taken by both international and Swedish students.

 Infrastructure

 Transport

 Mälardalstrafik operates trains between Gävle and Uppsala.

-The area was previously served by Gävle–Sandviken Airport, also known as Röberg Airport, which opened in 1971 and was open to commercial air traffic until 2000.
+The area was previously served by Gävle–Sandviken Airport, also known as Rörberg Airport, which opened in 1971 and was open to commercial air traffic until 2000.
 In 2016, Gävle City Council voted to close the airport.

 Stockholm Arlanda Airport is located 137 km south of Gävle.

 Healthcare

 Gävle Hospital has approximately 300 physicians, and serves an area of approximately 150,000 people.
 It has a centre for clinical research in cooperation with Uppsala University.

-Miscellanea
+Miscellaneous

 Gävle is known for being the birthplace of the Gevalia coffee brand, which is produced by Kraft General Foods Scandinavia and exported around the globe.
 Gevalia is particularly popular in the Americas and produces dozens of unique flavored coffees for the United States that are not available to its customers in Europe.
 However, visitors who come to the factory in Gävle can sample many of the premium blends.
 (Gevalia is the Latin name for Gävle).

 Other brands from Gävle include the throat lozenges Läkerol and the car-shaped sweets Ahlgrens Bilar.

 Gävle preserves the memory of the Swedish-American labor activist and martyr Joel Emmanuel Hägglund, better known as Joe Hill, who was born there in 1879.
 The Hägglund family home still stands in Gävle at the address Nedre Bergsgatan 28, in Gamla Stan, the Old Town.
 As of 2011 it houses a museum and the Joe Hill-gården, which hosts cultural events.